pratikvadlamudi/ehr-to-rd/README.md

     `OS checklist`
     `·`

-Visually check the following columns for 'MANUAL':
+For all participants, visually check the following columns for `MANUAL`:

 * `extnlpdat`
   * Here, you have to remove "T00:00:00" from every entry.
 Use the Excel SUBSTITUTE function